mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     #Testing function that draws images from the datasets based on a given index
     def draw_image(images_root, labels_root, image_idx):
         mnist = MNISTDataset(images_root, labels_root)
-        #Here, we reshape the the 1D array into a 60000x28x28x1 dimensional array.
+        #Here, we reshape the 1D array into a 60000x28x28x1 dimensional array.
 This will allow us to be
         #able to pull individual images and read them
         mnist.images = np.reshape(mnist.images, (mnist.num_images, 28, 28))
         image, label = mnist.__getitem__(image_idx)